IgKniteDev/docs/src/hosting_docker.md

 $ cd IgKnite && ls
 ```

 Notice something?
-Even if you don't, most Docker uses have already noticed a `Dockerfile` within the directory.
+Most Docker uses have already noticed a `Dockerfile` within the directory.
 This file works as a blueprint for building Docker images. <br>

 ## Preparing

 This time, your very first step will be to install [Docker](https://docker.com/) onto your computer.
-If you are a developer or a DevOps engineer, there's a high probability that you already have it :P

 Once installed, open it and follow along with the additional setup procedures thrown by the app.
-This would be a great time to learn about Docker by watching [this 100-seconds video](https://www.youtube.com/watch?v=gAkwW2tuIqE&t=338s) made by Fireship if you already don't use this awesome tool as a developer.
+This would be a great time to learn about Docker by watching [this 100-seconds video](https://www.youtube.com/watch?v=gAkwW2tuIqE&t=338s) made by Fireship if you already don't use this tool already.

 You might also need [Docker Compose](https://docs.docker.com/compose/) if you'd like to manually build a Docker Image for IgKnite and run it.
 For Windows and macOS, it comes bundled with the original Docker package.
 However, you'll have to install it separately on Linux distributions. <br>